Nadine2016/knative/project.md

   ```
   {: pre}

-## Target a project
+## Work with a project
 {: #target-a-project}

-After you create a project, target it for use with Coligo.
+After you create a project, you can work with the project with Coligo.
 You can use the console or the CLI.
 {: shortdesc}

-### Target a project from the console
+### Work with a project from the console
 {: #target-project-console}

-To target a project from the [Coligo console](https://cloud.ibm.com/coligo){: external} project menu, select a project from the list.
+To work with a project from the [Coligo console](https://cloud.ibm.com/coligo){: external} project menu, click on the name of the project from the list.

+From the context of the selected project, you can work with [kn-service]} components, such as job definitions [job definitions](/docs/knative?topic=knative-kn-job-deploy) or applications [applications](/docs/knative?topic=knative-application-workloads).

-### Target a project with the CLI
+### Work with a project with the CLI
 {: #target-project-cli}

-To target a project with the CLI, use the [`project target`](/docs/knative?topic=knative-kn-cli#cli-project-target) command.
+To work with a project with the CLI, you must target the project with the CLI.
+Use the  [`project target`](/docs/knative?topic=knative-kn-cli#cli-project-target) command to target the project that you want to work with.

 ```
-ibmcloud coligo project target --name PROJECT_NAME
+ibmcloud coligo target --name PROJECT_NAME
 ```
 {: pre}

 Example output:

 ```
-Now targeting environment 'myProject' (42642513-8805-4da8-8dbf-bc4f409g7456).
+Now targeting environment 'myproject' (42642513-8805-4da8-8dbf-bc4f409g7456).
 Set the KUBECONFIG environment variable to use kubectl with your project: export KUBECONFIG=/users/myusername/.bluemix/plugins/coligo/myproject-42642513-8805-4da8-8dbf-bc4f409g9089.yaml
 ```
 {: screen}

 Notice that the Coligo system provides the `export` command to set the `KUBECONFIG` environmental variable for you.
 This command is tailored to your operating system and user information.
 Run this command to use `kubectl` with your project.
 Alternatively, you can specify the `--export` option on the `target` command to export and automatically append the project configuration to the Kubernetes configuration file (`$HOME/.kube/config`).
 {: tip}

+From the context of the targeted project, you can work with [kn-service]} components, such as job definitions [job definitions](/docs/knative?topic=knative-kn-job-deploy) or applications [applications](/docs/knative?topic=knative-application-workloads).

 ## Delete a project
 {: #delete-project}